ramomarar/Rhythm/README.md

 ## 💡 Problem Solved

-Typical to-do list apps don’t help users realistically plan their day or stay focused.
+Typical to-do list apps don't help users realistically plan their day or stay focused.
 Rhythm solves this by:
 - Estimating task durations and auto-scheduling
 - Using Pomodoro cycles to structure focus time
 - Simplifying the UX to avoid overwhelm